 yes!
 I made each book with the intention of using them to teach my kids stuff.
 It makes me so happy to know that others are using them, too.
 I'd love to hear from you about how you're using my coloring books.
 Feel free to print as many copies of the printables as you like; however, selling the books that you make is prohibited.

 9. How are you able to do it all with small children?

 I don't!
 I just choose carefully what I do.
 We don't have a tv, and we spend a lot of time at home.
 I make my creative work a priority, so if things get busy, I usually get backed up on the laundry and dishes.
 I do much of my sewing while my kids are sleeping, but I also do some things while they play around me.
 I think it's great for my girls to see me working; although, sometimes that may only last 10 minutes before I have to put the pins and scissors out of they're reach.
-It helps that John is an awesome father and husband.
-I set manageable goals for each week for my sewing, painting, preschooling, and housework.
+It helps that John is an awesome father and husband and does his share around the house.
+I set manageable goals for each week for my sewing, homeschooling, other work, and housework.
 And I try to be forgiving when I mess up.
 That's about all I know.